Chloe Brennan: Casting

 The character is the sister of the established Brennan brothers; Mark (Scott McGregor), Aaron (Matt Wilson), and Tyler (Travis Burns) who were introduced in 2010 and 2015 respectively.
 Chloe has been mentioned by her family on-screen several times, and Wilson teased her introduction in July 2017, saying "The Brennan family is expanding – we have got our mum coming onto the show, and a sister we have been talking about for years."
 On 1 March 2018, Alison Stephenson for The Daily Telegraph confirmed that actress and model April Rose Pengilly had been cast in the role of Chloe.
 Pengilly was asked to send over an audition tape to the producers using a "random" script they sent her.
 She was not given any details or description of the character she was reading for.
 The actress admitted that she "didn't think much of it", as she made plans to move to Los Angeles for work in September 2017.
 She explained, "I think it's a goal for most Aussie actors to be on one of these iconic Aussie shows that is beloved world wide, but I'd kind of given up on it, my goal was America."

 Pengilly received a call asking her to fly to Melbourne for a screen test, as the producers had narrowed it down to herself and another actor.
 She met with the actors playing Chloe's brothers and love interest.
 She learned that she had won the role a week later.
 While the producers selected Pengilly for the role of Chloe over Bonnie Anderson, they also created the role of Bea Nilsson for the latter.
+Majella Davis, who later played Krista Sinclair, also auditioned for the role.
 Pengilly said that she was asked why she was still in Australia and not Los Angeles, but she tried to "lay low" in an attempt to keep her casting a secret.
 After dying her hair blonder for the role, Pengilly spent six months posting photos of herself as a brunette on social media and setting Sydney as her location.
 Neighbours marks Pengilly's first regular television role, and she commutes between her home in Sydney and the studio in Melbourne.
 She found that Chloe was "one of the most fun, interesting roles I've ever been offered and I'm already having a ball playing her."
 The show's executive producer Jason Herbison said the crew were "delighted" to introduce Chloe and praised Pengilly's casting, saying she "brought a fantastic energy to the character".
 Pengilly made her debut appearance as Chloe on 27 March 2018.